"Paris Compatible" Governance: long-term policy frameworks to drive transformational change

 - Financial flows: policy specifics connect climate action to state budgets

 - Getting started: various drivers can trigger the adoption of long-term frameworks

 - City level frameworks can work well – but need support and different strategies

-This analysis is part of a larger ongoing research effort to enhance our understanding of the devel-opment and effective implementation of long-term climate governance that can be compatible with the objectives of the Paris Agreement.
-Several of the issues touched upon in this paper will be ex-plored in more detail in deeper and more detailed analyses of the cases of the UK climate act and the French energy transition law, being carried out by the Grantham Institute and IDDRI, respectively.
+This analysis is part of a larger ongoing research effort which aims to enhance our understanding of the development and effective implementation of long-term climate governance that can be compatible with the objectives of the Paris Agreement.
+Several of the issues touched upon in this paper will be explored in deeper and more detailed analyses of the cases of the UK climate act and the French energy transition law, which is being carried out by the Grantham Institute and IDDRI, respectively.